 Is there anything else do I need to do?

-Don’t forget to link to and message each seller you’ve included in your #folksyfriday post to let them know they’ve been featured.
-If they then share your Folksy Friday, that’s a great way to get your blog, shop and social channels noticed by their followers too – as well as being a brilliant way to get involved with the Folksy community.
+Tag us @FolksyHQ in your caption on Instagram (or @Folksy on Twitter) so we can share it in our Stories.
+Don’t forget to let the sellers know that you’ve featured them in your Folksy Friday post too.
+On Instagram you can do that by tagging them in the caption and the image too – but you can also let them know in this forum post.
+If they then share your Folksy Friday, that’s a great way to get your blog, shop and social channels noticed by their followers too – as well as being a brilliant way to get involved with the Folksy community and spread the love!